Special Emergency Leave Plan

 Talent and Culture will post resources and ideas that may be used for alternative work assignments.
-Supervisors also may contact their HR Partner for advice.
-Supervisors should also work with their HR Partner to properly document the alternative work assignment, if one is given.
+Supervisors also may contact their HR Partner for advice regarding alternative work assignments for faculty and staff.
+Supervisors should also work with their HR Partner to properly document the alternative work assignment for faculty and staff, if one is given.

 Special Emergency Leave with Pay:

-Additional hours of special emergency leave with pay, may be approved on a case-by-case basis.
+Additional hours of University Provided Special Emergency Leave with Pay may be approved on a case-by-case basis.

-Special emergency leave may be cancelled if the reasons supporting the approval of special emergency leave have resolved.
+University Provided Special Emergency Leave with Pay may be cancelled if the reasons supporting the approval of special emergency leave have resolved.

-Special emergency leave is contingent upon continued employment and may not be transferred to another West Virginia state agency.
-If the services of a faculty or staff member have terminated, all special emergency leave credited to the faculty or staff member shall be considered cancelled as of the last day of employment, and no reimbursement or credit shall be provided.
+University Provided Special Emergency Leave with Pay is contingent upon continued employment and may not be transferred to another West Virginia state agency.
+If the services of a faculty or staff member have been terminated, all Special Emergency Leave credited to the faculty or staff member shall be considered cancelled as of the last day of employment, and no reimbursement or credit shall be provided.

-If an alternative work arrangement is not possible, the supervisor should submit a request form for special emergency leave.
-If the supervisor is unable to submit a request form, an HR Partner or other staff member from Talent and Culture or Shared Services may assist.
+If an alternative work arrangement is not possible, the supervisor should submit a request form.
+If the supervisor is unable to submit a request form, an HR Partner or other staff member from Talent and Culture may assist.